Mortgage Rate Holds in Canada Explained

 Let’s put real numbers on it.
 Suppose you’re buying a home in Edmonton with a $450,000 mortgage, 25-year amortization, 5-year fixed term.
 You secure a rate hold at 4.69% in mid-February.
 By your closing date in late May, the 5-year Government of Canada bond yield has climbed 40 basis points, pushing unprotected rates up to 5.09%.

-The savings compound further if the broker stacked multiple holds and captured an even lower rate from a competing lender mid-window.
-On a $700,000 mortgage — closer to the Edmonton average for detached homes in 2026 — the same 40 bps rate swing represents roughly $16,800 in five-year interest savings.
+The savings scale with the size of the mortgage.
+On a $700,000 mortgage — a higher-end detached home purchase in the Edmonton market — the same 40 bps rate swing represents roughly $14,000 in five-year interest savings.
 For a product that costs absolutely nothing, the risk-reward math is as lopsided as it gets.
-[INTERNAL-LINK: how much down payment Alberta]
+See our guide to down payment requirements in Alberta to plan your purchase amount.

 Rate Holds vs. Rate Locks: Is There a Difference?